 While the work you choose to include in your portfolio is important, how you present yourself and your attention to detail make an impression too.
-Please follow the selection, packaging and delivery guidelines carefully.
+Please follow the directions carefully.

 A basic understanding of composition, colour, tone and perspective

 Attention to presentation and organization

 The portfolio is a key component of the application process.
 Admission to the program is determined by a review committee of Fine Art faculty who are professional artists with extensive exhibition records and teaching experience.
 Your application portfolio is an opportunity to present your creativity, skills, and awareness of art through the submission of 12 - 20 examples of your own recent work.
 Submit the portfolio as digital images or files to Slideroom, with a mix of examples from the following categories:

 Required: 2D artwork in any media, such as drawing, painting, collage, digital imagery, and photography, including some examples of works done from observation (e.g., drawing from real life as opposed to work copied from other artwork, anime, or cartoon genres).

 Optional: 3D artworks in any media, such as sculpture, ceramics, crafts, installation, and book arts.

 Optional: 4D or time-based media submitted in video or audio formats, such as video, animation, sound art, and internet art.